 - You’ve been approached about a multi-level investment scheme that offers great-sounding profits with little or no risk

 - You’ve paid a fee to join the scheme

-With law enforcement unable to reform an entire industry, trade associations being “neutral” to the point of condoning MLM and Government — still dealing with the old £350m on-the-side-of-a-bus swindle — perpetually distracted, it’s no surprise that grassroots groups like the Anti-MLM Coalition have popped up.
+With law enforcement unable to reform an entire industry, trade associations being “neutral” to the point of condoning multi-level marketing, and government — still dealing with the old £350m-on-the-side-of-a-bus swindle — perpetually distracted, it’s no surprise grassroots groups like the Anti-MLM Coalition have popped up.

 The hardest part is finding ex-distributors who are willing to talk to journalists

-The group’s goal is to educate, inform and to act as a central hub for multi-level marketing awareness on the net, in the hopes of preventing the unwitting from signing up.
-They cover a range of topics; general traits and practices used in multi-level schemes, specific companies, how to help a friend who is caught in multi-level marketing, and the fallout that being a part of these distribution chains can cause.
-On top of this, they provide support for those whose lives have been affected by multi-level marketing.
+The group’s goal is to educate, inform and act as a central hub for multi-level marketing awareness on the net, in the hopes of preventing the unwitting from signing up.
+It covers a range of topics; general traits and practices used in multi-level schemes, specific companies, how to help a friend who is caught in multi-level marketing, and the fallout that being a part of these distribution chains can cause.
+On top of this, it provides support for those whose lives have been affected by multi-level marketing.

 They get very defensive, almost as if they think their livelihood is being threatened

 This is the reason the Anti-MLM Coalition and its members operate under pseudonyms.
-Ex-distributors have reported instances of harassment –both online and in person–, having personal information stolen, cease and desist letters for writing negatively about former employers and even death threats.
+Ex-distributors have reported instances of harassment both online and in person, having personal information stolen, receiving cease and desist letters for writing negatively about former employers, and even death threats.

 “Bullying culture within the organisations is rife,” adds Red.
 “And when [distributors] leave, they can be bullied by the MLM distributors who were once their friends, and hassled or threatened by the MLM company too, if they make the mistake of speaking out against them.”